meghapsimatrix/shiny_egm/markdown_chunks/instructions.md

 -   **Create Summary Data**

+    -   For the example and effect size level data, users can select parameters to run meta-regression models.
+By default, the app will calculate the average effect sizes using correlated effects model for cells that have more than 2 studies.
+For cells that have less than or equal to two studies, the app will run a univariate random effects model.
+For cells that only have one effect size estimate, the app outputs the raw effect size estimate.
+Users can select the value for the within-study correlation between the effect sizes to be input in the correlated effects model.
+Users can then click "Create Summary Data" button, which will prompt the app to run meta-regression to calculate average effect sizes per combination of factors as well as the number of studies and the number of effect sizes per combination of factors.
-    -   For the example and effect size level data, users can input the ...
+    -   For summary level data, users do not have to select any parameters and can view the data they uploaded.

 -   **Create Evidence Gap Map**